plone/training/dexterity.rst

 What are the differences?

-* Dexterity: New, faster, no dark magic for getters und setters. modular
+* Dexterity: New, faster, no dark magic for getters and setters. modular
 * Archetype had magic setter/getter - use talk.getAudience() for the field 'audience'
 * Dexterity: fields are attributes: talk.audience instead of talk.getAudience()

 TTW:

 * Dexterity has a good TTW-story.
-* Archetypes has no ttw-story
+* Archetypes has no TTW-story.
 * UML-modeling: `ArchGenXML <http://docs.plone.org/old-reference-manuals/archgenxml/index.html>`_ for Archetypes, `agx <http://agx.me>`_ for Dexterity

 Approaches for Developers:

-* Schema in Dexterity: ttw, xml, python. interface = schema, often no class needed
+* Schema in Dexterity: TTW, xml, python. interface = schema, often no class needed
 * Schema in Archetypes: schema only in python

 * Dexterity: easy permissions per field, easy custom forms
 * Archetypes: permissions per field hard, custom forms even harder
-* If you have to programm for old sites you need to know Archetypes!
+* If you have to program for old sites you need to know Archetypes!
 * If you start new pages you could skip it.

 Extending:

 * Dexterity has Behaviors: easily extendable.
-Just activate an behavior ttw and you content-type is translateable (plone.app.multilingual).
+Just activate a behavior TTW and your content-type is translateable (plone.app.multilingual).
 There might even be per-instance behaviors at one time...
 * Archetypes has archetypes.schemaextender.
-Powerfull but not as flexible
+Powerful but not as flexible.

-We only use dexterity for the last years.
+We have only used Dexterity for the last few years.
-We teach Dexterity and not Archetypes since it's much more accessible to beginners, has a great TTW-story and is the future.
+We teach Dexterity and not Archetypes because it's more accessible to beginners, has a great TTW-story and is the future.

 Views: